-According to a 2014 review, walking can help people with type 2 diabetes lower their blood sugar levels and lose weight.
+According to a 2021 review, walking can help people with type 2 diabetes lower their blood pressure, HbA1c levels, and body mass index.

 Diabetic neuropathy, a condition that occurs when the nerves become damaged, can also cause joint pain in people with type 2 diabetes.